30% need Same Day HPV Lab Test for Women and Men

-- Genital warts, which our healthcare provider or prescription medication may be able to eradicate.
-They may either remain unchanged or increase in size or quantity if left untreated.
+- Genital warts, which our healthcare provider or prescription medication can help cure.
+They can remain the same size or even grow larger and spread if left untreated.

 - Cutting-edge laboratory technology (newest and greatest).